Doctor of Occupational Therapy

 The application includes the following items:

-- A non-refundable electronic application fee of $85 paid either online or by check or money order made payable to Columbia University.
+- A non-refundable application fee of $85, paid either online or by check or money order made payable to Columbia University.

 - Three completed reference forms, submitted electronically.

-- Sealed envelope(s) containing your transcript request form(s) and official transcript(s) from all colleges and universities from which you have received a degree, if not submitted electronically.
+- Official transcript(s) from all colleges and universities from which you have received a degree sent electronically or in sealed envelope(s) if your college/university is not able to provide them electronically.

 Applicants who have earned their MS degree in Occupational Therapy from Columbia University within 10 years of this application, or who are currently completing their MS degree in OT from Columbia, do not need to submit references, transcripts, or the application fee in order to apply.